Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Detailed Methodology

 \section{Detailed Methodology}

 \textbf{Backdoor Injection:} We show that despite being highly resilient to known adversarial attacks \cite{pgd-madry}, robust backdoor models are still susceptible to backdoor attacks.
-It takes very few poisoned training images (as little as 1\%) for the backdoor to be successfully injected.
-We use backdoor injection techniques similar to the one seen in \citet{BadNets}.
-We randomly select and poison one percent of the training images at random from each dataset (e.g. 500 images for CIFAR-10).
-We poison these images by adding the respective backdoor trigger (localised or distributed) to the images and augment them to the training data.
+It takes very few poisoned training images (as little as 1\% for visible backdoors) for the backdoor to be successfully injected.
+We use backdoor injection techniques similar to the one seen in~\cite{BadNets} for visible backdoors and seen in~\cite{zhong2020backdoor} for invisible backdoors.
+We randomly select and poison one percent of the training images at random from each dataset (e.g. 500 images for CIFAR-10) for visible backdoor attacks and thirty percent (e.g. 15000 images for CIFAR-10) for invisible backdoors.
+The poisoning of 30\% of training images for invisible backdoors is in line with the configuration in Zhong et al.~\cite{zhong2020backdoor}.
+We poison these images by adding the respective backdoor trigger (visible or invisible) to the images and augment them to the training data.
 Once this modified dataset is ready, we train the model using this data.

-\textbf{Backdoored Model Detection:} In this section, we elucidate the methodologies behind our detection technique, \AG in detail. \AG only assumes white-box access to the model and access to the training data.
+\textbf{Backdoored Model Detection:} In this section, we elucidate the methodologies behind our detection technique \AG in detail. \AG only assumes white-box access to the model and access to the training data.
 It is important to note that \AG \textit{does not} have access to the poisoned data.
 In~\Cref{table:notation}, we introduce some notation to help us illustrate our approach.

 \textbf{Backdoor detection:} First we provide a high level overview of \AG before going into each step in detail.
 Typically, the data points of a particular class follow a single distribution and as a result, form only one cluster after undergoing t-SNE \cite{tsne}.
 However, when a backdoor attack is carried out, the adversary inadvertently injects a mixture of distributions in one class, resulting in more than one cluster.
 The identification of a mixture distribution in a class is the main intuition behind our approach.